pynoco/celery-talk/README.md

 You can follow along and play the demo app pretty easily using Vagrant and Virtualbox.
 Go ahead and download and install those tools for your OS.
-To get started just install the following packages once you have successfully booted your machine.
+To get started just follow these instructions after installing vagrant and virtualbox.

 ```
 git checkout git@github.com:pynoco/celery-talk.git